 Fengqi You is an Assistant Professor of Chemical and Biological Engineering at Northwestern University.
-He received his Ph.D. from Carnegie Mellon University in 2009, and a B.S. from Tsinghua University in 2005, both in Chemical Engineering.
+He received a Ph.D. from Carnegie Mellon University in 2009 and a B.S. from Tsinghua University in 2005, both in Chemical Engineering.
 His graduate research is concerned with the development of mixed-integer nonlinear programming models and algorithms for the design of chemical supply chains under uncertainty.
-From 2009-2011, Dr. You was an Argonne Scholar at Argonne National

-Laboratory, where his efforts were concentrated on the analysis, design, and optimization of sustainable energy supply chains.
-He started as an Assistant Professor at Northwestern University in 2011.
-His group's research focuses on the development of novel computational models, optimization techniques, and systems analysis methods for problems in process-energy-environmental systems engineering.
-Professor You has published more than 25 journal articles and book chapters.
+From 2009 to 2011, Dr. You was an Argonne Scholar at Argonne National Laboratory, where his efforts were concentrated on the analysis, design, and optimization of note include the California Academy of Science (LEED Platinum), Park Mercer (LEED environmental systems engineering.
+Dr. You has published more than 25 journal articles and book chapters.
 His recent honors include the W. David Smith, Jr. Award from the CAST Division of AIChE (2011), Director's Postdoctoral Fellowship from Argonne National Laboratory (2009-2011), and the Ken Meyer Award for best doctoral thesis at Carnegie Mellon University (2010).